For London cycle hire -rent a bike in London's Royal Borough- Greenwich

 Greenwich centre traffic free day- held late September or early October- an annual event not to be missed, with fun for all the family and ideally suited to bike hire.
 Check the Greenwich tourist office website for full details of all forthcoming events.

-The London Free Ride, previously called the 'Sky Ride' and now sponsored by Prudential from 2014 (www.prudentialridelondon.co.uk), is now on a Saturday (1st August in 2015), where you can enjoy the marvel of streets throughout central London closed to vehicle traffic.
+The London Free Ride, previously called the 'Sky Ride' and now sponsored by Prudential from 2014 (www.prudentialridelondon.co.uk), is now on a Saturday (30th July in 2016), where you can enjoy the marvel of streets throughout central London closed to vehicle traffic.
 This annual event enables thousands of cyclists every year to see the wonders of London's sights by bike without the fear, noise and pollution of road traffic.
 See their website for full details of a whole weekend devoted to cycling for both novices, experienced road cyclists and top professionals.
 Rent a bike from us for the Prudential Ride London, and cycle along the riverside from Greenwich to Tower Bridge which marks the start of the traffic free route.
 Charges for this days hire are a fixed rate of £30/bike inclusive of helmets, with a reduction of £5 per bike for rentals of 3 or more.

 Cycling further afield